Helperbird/website/src/pages/help/helperbird-for-google-drive.md

 new: false
 updated: true
 layout: templates/new/help/post.html
-title: Using Helperbird with Google Classroom
+title: Using Helperbird with Google Drive
-description: Learn how to elevate your Google Classroom with Helperbird's accessibility tools.
+description: Learn how to elevate your Google Drive with Helperbird's accessibility tools.
 This guide will show you simple steps to integrate powerful features that make learning more accessible for everyone.
 keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge,